 - A. The CIO's authority to select and terminate investment managers shall be subject to the following general constraints and parameters: - 1.
-Investment managers shall meet the following minimum qualifications to be selected to manage any assets of the fund: - a.
-Be registered as an investment advisor under the Investment Advisor's Act of 1940 or comparable legislation, unless the manager represent and warrants that it is exempt from such registration under applicable law.
+Investment managers shall meet the following minimum qualifications to be selected to manage any assets of the fund:

+- Be registered as an investment advisor under the Investment Advisor's Act of 1940 or comparable legislation, unless the manager represent and warrants that it is exempt from such registration under applicable law. - b.
-- b.
 Agree to enter into a contract with the Plan requiring them to perform their services consistent with the fiduciary services established under (a) the Investment Advisor's Act of 1940; (b) California law applicable to fiduciaries of public employee retirement systems, which includes the California State Constitution, Art.
 XVI sec.
-17 and the San Jose Municipal Code and/or (c) terms and conditions substantially comparable to the foregoing that are satisfactory to the Plan. - 2.
-The nature and size of the manager's mandate shall be consistent with: - a.
+17 and the San Jose Municipal Code and/or (c) terms and conditions substantially comparable to the foregoing that are satisfactory to the Plan. - The nature and size of the manager's mandate shall be consistent with: - a.
 The asset allocation policy of the Plan; - b.
-Applicable constraints (e.g. manager or strategy concentrations) contained in this Investment Policy Statement; and the total Plan active risk limit(s) contained in the risk section of this IPS. - 3.
-Notwithstanding paragraph 3) b) above, the CIO shall not approve the selection of an investment manager for mandates that exceed the following limits:
+Applicable constraints (e.g. manager or strategy concentrations) contained in this Investment Policy Statement; and the total Plan active risk limit(s)1 contained in the risk section of this IPS. - 3.
+Notwithstanding paragraph 2) b) above, the CIO shall not approve the selection of an investment management firm for mandates that exceed the following limits:

-Basis Description Manager Concentration Limit
+Basis Description Management Firm Concentration Limit 2

-Separately managed accounts No limit
+Separately managed accounts (active) 15%

-Commingled funds (public, passive) No limit
+Commingled funds and SMAs (public, passive) No limit 3

-Vahiala Commingled funds (public, active) 15%
+Vehicle Commingled funds (public, active) 15%

-Vehicle Commingled funds (hedge funds) 15%
+venicie Commingled funds (hedge funds) 15%

-Commingled funds (private strategies) 15%
+Commingled funds (private strategies) 15%4

-D.1.1.
-Passive strategies No limit
+Public Passive strategies No limit

-Public Markets Active strategies (excluding hedge funds) 10%
+Markets 5 Active strategies (excluding hedge funds) 10%

-Hedge funds 10%
+Markets Hedge funds 10%

-Transaction Limit
+Transaction Limit 6

 Private Markets Total \$ commitment to asset class (e.g. Private Debt) 150% of Board-approved

-pacing plan (cumulative)
+(excluding pacing plan (cumulative)7

-(excluding Primary fund commitment (1st allocation to mgr.)
+venture capital) Primary fund commitment (1st allocation to mgr.)
 2%

-venture capital) Primary fund commitment (follow-on) 3%
+Primary fund commitment (follow-on) 3%

-Secondary fund investment 1%